Cybersecurity Concepts

 • Deploying threats (intrusion) detection and prevention systems.

-• Digital attack surface: This kind of attack surface consists of all the software and hardware systems found within the infrastructure of an organisation.
-These include applications, code, ports, servers, websites, and sensor devices (in the case of IoT devices).
-With the deployment of tens of millions to hundreds of millions of IoT devices, the attack surfaces created by IoT infrastructure from the sensor layer, through the networking infrastructure, to fog/cloud computing infrastructure is huge.
+• Digital attack surface: This kind of attack surface consists of all the software and hardware systems found within an organisation's infrastructure.
+These include applications, code, ports, servers, websites, and sensor devices (IoT devices).
+With the deployment of tens of millions to hundreds of millions of IoT devices, the attack surfaces created by IoT infrastructure from the sensor layer, through the networking infrastructure, to fog/cloud computing infrastructure is vast.

-An effective attack surface management provides the following advantages to organisations and individuals:
+A practical attack surface management provides the following advantages to organisations and individuals:

 • Identify vulnerabilities and eliminate them.